Health and Physical Education classes

 - Risk assessment

-Content areas include alcohol, tobacco & other drugs, family & social health, growth & development, human sexuality, nutrition, personal safety, self-image and stress.
+Content areas include alcohol, tobacco and other drugs, family and social health, growth and development, human sexuality, nutrition, personal safety, self-image and stress.

-All students are required to accumulate 1.5 credits in physical education.
-“Give Me Five” is the required course to satisfy the Personal Fitness requirement for graduation.
+All students are required to accumulate 1.5 credits in physical education which must include “Give Me Five.”
 Every course is offered in both semesters.
 Students will not receive credit for enrolling in a course more than once.
 Because the foundation of each course is activity, a student must participate daily to receive PE credit.
 All courses include both fitness training and skill development.
-There are no medical exemptions from physical education.
-Courses will be adapted for students with special needs.

 GIVE ME FIVE